Vacanth/CarPriceDriver/README.md

 Average vehicle is about 10 - 12 years old, which might state that the vehicle can be used for another 10+ years Sedan and SUV are the maxmimum vehicle types are available with clean title, automatic drive Majority of the vehicles are automatic with very few manual shift.
 This indicates to source just the automatic transmission

+## Conclusion
+Close to 78% of the samples were discarded, thereby overfitting the model.
+Ridge regression model performed slightly better than linear or lasso.
+For the model to be effective, will need higher quality data.
+Using this, a recommendation model can be developed used salesmam to access high quality vehicles which can be sold faster.